Minnesota Auctioneer Bond: A Comprehensive Guide

 How Much Does the Minnesota Auctioneer Bond Cost?

-The Minnesota Auctioneer bond costs just $100 per year.
+The Minnesota Auctioneer bond costs either $100 per year or $10 per month.

 Who is Required to Purchase the Bond?